 Komodo is one of the best sea kayaking places on Earth.
 Expect incredible reefs, amazing wildlife, rugged natural beauty and a mystique that defies expression.

 One of the most popular and spectacular things to do in Indonesia.
 With 17,000 tropical islands, the snorkeling here is unbeatable.
-Here at Asia Transpacific Journeys, many claim it's the world's best.
+Here at ATJ, many claim it's the world's best.
 There are numerous live-aboard options to suit nearly any time frame and budget.

 The Komodo Archipelago's abundance of hard and soft corals provides a Technicolor habitat for many of the great Pacific species of invertebrates and pelagics, including sharks, lionfish, rays and turtles.
 The great thing about snorkeling here is the variety of options for the veteran and beginner alike.
 These waters can sport some wild currents, making it an ideal destination for the experienced snorkeler in search of adventure.
 On the other hand, tranquil bays abound, providing safe anchorage sites and fabulous snorkeling opportunities.